Banco Santander (NYSE:SAN) Shares Gap Down to $4.21

 Banco Santander, S.A.
-(NYSE:SAN – Get Free Report)’s share price gapped down before the market opened on Friday .
+(NYSE:SAN – Get Free Report) shares gapped down before the market opened on Friday .
 The stock had previously closed at $4.21, but opened at $4.10.
-Banco Santander shares last traded at $4.11, with a volume of 404,557 shares changing hands.
+Banco Santander shares last traded at $4.11, with a volume of 404,557 shares.

-Separately, StockNews.com started coverage on shares of Banco Santander in a research report on Thursday, October 5th.
-They set a “buy” rating on the stock.
+Separately, StockNews.com started coverage on Banco Santander in a research note on Thursday, October 5th.
+They set a “buy” rating for the company.

-Banco Santander (NYSE:SAN – Get Free Report) last released its quarterly earnings data on Wednesday, October 25th.
-The bank reported $0.19 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.17 by $0.02.
-Banco Santander had a net margin of 18.51% and a return on equity of 10.38%.
-The firm had revenue of $16.17 billion for the quarter.
-As a group, equities research analysts anticipate that Banco Santander, S.A. will post 0.69 earnings per share for the current fiscal year.
+Banco Santander (NYSE:SAN – Get Free Report) last issued its earnings results on Wednesday, October 25th.
+The bank reported $0.19 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.17 by $0.02.
+Banco Santander had a return on equity of 10.38% and a net margin of 18.51%.
+The business had revenue of $16.17 billion during the quarter.
+As a group, equities analysts expect that Banco Santander, S.A. will post 0.69 EPS for the current fiscal year.

 Banco Santander Increases Dividend

-The business also recently announced a semi-annual dividend, which was paid on Tuesday, November 7th.
-Stockholders of record on Wednesday, November 1st were paid a dividend of $0.0852 per share.
-This is a positive change from Banco Santander’s previous semi-annual dividend of $0.06.
-The ex-dividend date of this dividend was Tuesday, October 31st.
+The company also recently announced a semi-annual dividend, which was paid on Tuesday, November 7th.
+Stockholders of record on Wednesday, November 1st were issued a dividend of $0.0852 per share.
+The ex-dividend date was Tuesday, October 31st.
 This represents a dividend yield of 2.8%.
+This is a boost from Banco Santander’s previous semi-annual dividend of $0.06.
 Banco Santander’s payout ratio is presently 18.18%.

-A number of large investors have recently modified their holdings of SAN.
-Optiver Holding B.V. bought a new stake in Banco Santander during the first quarter worth about $45,993,000.
-Fisher Asset Management LLC boosted its stake in Banco Santander by 3.5% during the second quarter.
+Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Fisher Asset Management LLC lifted its position in Banco Santander by 3.5% during the 2nd quarter.
 Fisher Asset Management LLC now owns 154,544,292 shares of the bank’s stock worth $573,359,000 after acquiring an additional 5,297,341 shares in the last quarter.
-Arrowstreet Capital Limited Partnership boosted its stake in Banco Santander by 87.6% during the first quarter.
-Arrowstreet Capital Limited Partnership now owns 10,708,245 shares of the bank’s stock worth $36,194,000 after acquiring an additional 4,999,413 shares in the last quarter.
-Goldman Sachs Group Inc. boosted its stake in Banco Santander by 37.3% during the first quarter.
-Goldman Sachs Group Inc. now owns 13,999,050 shares of the bank’s stock worth $47,316,000 after acquiring an additional 3,805,547 shares in the last quarter.
-Finally, Jane Street Group LLC boosted its stake in Banco Santander by 116.0% during the first quarter.
-Jane Street Group LLC now owns 6,417,059 shares of the bank’s stock worth $21,690,000 after acquiring an additional 3,445,757 shares in the last quarter.
-Institutional investors own 2.14% of the company’s stock.
+Macquarie Group Ltd. lifted its position in Banco Santander by 2.7% during the 1st quarter.
+Macquarie Group Ltd. now owns 21,100,827 shares of the bank’s stock worth $77,862,000 after acquiring an additional 547,609 shares in the last quarter.
+Morgan Stanley raised its position in shares of Banco Santander by 9.7% in the 4th quarter.
+Morgan Stanley now owns 20,137,558 shares of the bank’s stock valued at $59,406,000 after purchasing an additional 1,777,193 shares in the last quarter.
+Goldman Sachs Group Inc. boosted its stake in shares of Banco Santander by 37.3% during the 1st quarter.
+Goldman Sachs Group Inc. now owns 13,999,050 shares of the bank’s stock valued at $47,316,000 after buying an additional 3,805,547 shares during the last quarter.
+Finally, Optiver Holding B.V. bought a new stake in shares of Banco Santander in the 1st quarter worth about $45,993,000.
+2.14% of the stock is owned by institutional investors and hedge funds.

 Banco Santander, SA provides various retail and commercial banking products and services to individuals, small and medium-sized enterprises, and large companies worldwide.
 The company operates through Retail Banking, Santander Corporate & Investment Banking, Wealth Management & Insurance, and PagoNxt segments.